 Nonetheless, in general, whether trafficking was included in the total or not, it can be considered that the majority of the 'total drug-related crime' figure likely corresponds to the less serious possession/use offence.
-This would suggest that law enforcement place a greater emphasis in the
+This would suggest that law enforcement place a greater emphasis in the countries of Europe on less serious offences relative to more serious offences than in other regions of the world.

 Further exploration of the link between levels of police-recorded total drug-related crime and drug trafficking shows a weak association.
-Figure 2 shows a scatter plot of rates of police-recorded total drug-related crime (x) against police-recorded drug trafficking (y) for the 51 countries (excluding 2 outliers) that reported both figures to the Tenth UN-CTS.
+Figure 2 shows a scatter plot of rates of police-recorded total drug-related crime (x) against policerecorded drug trafficking (y) for the 51 countries (excluding 2 outliers) that reported both figures to the Tenth UN-CTS.